apache/cordova-ios/guides/How to Use Cordova as a Component.md

 This file controls various settings of Cordova.
 This is application wide, and not set per CDVViewController instance.

-1. A list of **Plugins** allowed to be used in a CDVViewController (set in the Plugins dictionary - key is the servicename used in JavaScript, and the value is the Objective-C class for the plugin that is a PGPlugin sub-class)
+1. A list of **Plugins** allowed to be used in a CDVViewController (set in the Plugins dictionary - key is the servicename used in JavaScript, and the value is the Objective-C class for the plugin that is a CDVPlugin sub-class)
 2. A **white-list** of hosts (with no scheme) that Cordova is allowed to connect to (set in the ExternalHosts array - wildcards allowed)
 3. Various **other** settings (TODO:)